CDL-Quantum/CohortProject_2021/README.md

 The 2021 Cohort Project is an online collaboration bringing together founders in a series of open-source challenges.
 During the four-week bootcamp, the cohort will be split into teams.
 These teams will compete on a set of challenges designed to engage their science, technology, and business skills on problems related to quantum entrepreneurship.
-This year's challenges will focus on Quantum Simulators.
+This year's challenges will focus on Quantum Advantage in near-term devices.

 ### Goals:
 * Technical: To explore current and near-term quantum simulation hardware and data.